isabella232/advertising-cloud.en/help/user-guide/execution/bulk-tools.md

 ![basic](assets/basic.png)

-The second or Advanced tab allows users to access additional features, such as:
+On the Advanced tab, you can edit additional features, such as:

-* Sites - ability to add or remove up to 5 sites at a time
+* Sites - you can add or remove up to five sites at a time
 * Dayparting
 * Optimization Goals
 * Conversion Pixels

 ![4 - Bulk Editor - DayParting](assets/4-bulk-editor-dayparting.png)

-Before hitting save, the platform will prompt you to confirm your changes and you're all done!

-If you have any additional questions, please reach out to your Account Manager or platform_support@tubemogul.com.
+If you have any additional questions, contact your Account Manager or platform_support@tubemogul.com.